RamajiG/Getting-and-Cleaning-Data/Codebook.md

 <p class=MsoPlainText><span style='font-size:12.0pt;font-family:"Calibri",sans-serif;
 mso-ascii-theme-font:minor-latin;mso-hansi-theme-font:minor-latin;mso-bidi-font-family:
-"Courier New"'>We need to read the X- and Y- data files for test and training.
+"Courier New"'><p>We need to read the X- and Y- data files for test and training.
 These files are available in the folder ‘test’ and ‘train’ along with the subject names in the ‘subject_test.txt’ data file.</span></p>